isomerpages/govtech-corp/_careers/Opportunities: Professionals/Smart Nation Fellowship Programme.md

 description: ""
 third_nav_title: "Opportunities: Professionals"
 ---
-Singapore is embarking on a journey to build a Smart Nation, with the aim of harnessing technology and data to improve the lives of citizens.
-If you are an established data scientist, engineer, software developer, technologist, designer or applied researcher, we need your expertise and experience!
+### What is Smart Nation Fellowship Programme?

+* A programme that spans 3 to 6 months co-creating digital or engineering solutions at GovTech
-Invited Smart Nation Fellows will collaborate with us over three to six months to co-create digital or engineering solutions that will make an impact on people’s lives.
+* Co-create digital or engineering solutions that will make an impact on people’s lives.
 Work on projects that we have pre-identified, or propose new, innovative projects across tech domains from artificial intelligence, blockchain, cloud, data science, app development, cybersecurity to sensors & IoT.

+### What You Gain
+* Exchange of knowledge
+* Unique opportunity to create digital products that positively impacts citizen

+### Hear From Our Fellows
+* Images of fellows, quotes, link to blogs, etc